Pavel Dochev

-Pavel Dochev (Павел Дочев) (born 28 September 1965) is a Bulgarian retired football defender, who last managed Erzgebirge Aue.
-Since his retirement from professional football in 2002, he has managed several football teams, mostly in Germany.
+Pavel Dochev (Павел Дочев) (born 28 September 1965) is a Bulgarian football coach and former player.
+He is the head coach of 3.
+Liga club SSV Ulm 1846.
+A defender, since his retirement from professional football in 2002 Dochev has managed several teams, mostly in Germany.

-Managerial career
+Coaching career

 Before being appointed as the new manager of Hansa Rostock, he previously managed Erzgebirge Aue, with whom he finished second in the 2015–16 3.
 Liga season, thus gaining direct return to the 2.
 Bundesliga after just one season.
 During the same season, he won the regional cup of Saxony.